 What qualifies me to talk to you about your money?

 Money is such a personal and important subject.
-You deserve to know the full scoop about “Professional Manisha” so you can decide if I’m someone you want to listen to.
+You deserve to know more about me so you can decide if I’m someone you want to listen to.
 Below is a summary of my academic, work, and media experience.
 Need a printable version of my bio?
 Click here.

 I earned my MBA from Harvard Business School in 1997, my BA from Wellesley College in 1992 (spending my junior year abroad studying at Oxford University studying Politics, Philosophy and Economics).
 I am also a Chartered Financial Analyst (CFA) charterholder and a CERTIFIED FINANCIAL PLANNER ™ (CFP).
 Currently, I sit on Faculty at The Omega Institute working closely with their Women’s Leadership Center.

 Why I focus on women